-Saxenda® (liraglutide) injection 3 mg is an injectable prescription medicine that may help some adults with excess weight (BMI ≥27) who also have weight-related medical problems or obesity (BMI ≥30) lose weight and keep the weight off.
-Saxenda® should be used with a reduced-calorie meal plan and increased physical activity.
+Saxenda® (liraglutide) injection 3 mg is an injectable prescription medicine used for adults with excess weight (BMI ≥27) who also have weight-related medical problems or obesity (BMI ≥30), and children aged 12-17 years with a body weight above 132 pounds (60 kg) and obesity to help them lose weight and keep the weight off.
+Saxenda® should be used with a reduced calorie diet and increased physical activity.

 - Saxenda® and Victoza® have the same active ingredient, liraglutide, and should not be used together

-- It is not known if Saxenda® is safe and effective when taken with other prescription, over-the-counter, or herbal weight-loss products
+- It is not known if Saxenda® is safe and effective when taken with other prescription, over-the-counter medicines, or herbal weight-loss products.

-- It is not known if Saxenda® is safe and effective in children under 18 years of age.
-Saxenda® is not recommended for use in children
+- It is not known if Saxenda® is safe and effective in children under 12 years of age.

 How does Saxenda® work?